patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/filters/filters.md

 * [Faceted filter](#faceted-filter)

 ## Variations for one attribute
 There are various ways to allow users to filter down content.
-These include [text entry filters](#text-entry-filters), [single selects](#single-select) and [checkbox select](#checkbox-select).
+Filtering methods include [text entry filters](#text-entry-filters), [single selects](#single-select) and [checkbox select](#checkbox-select).

 ### Text entry filters
 A text entry filter provides the user with an input field to type in values that filter the view, whether or not their input is an exact match.
-There are two types of basic filters: One uses a [search input](#/components/search-input) component, the other uses an [input group](#/components/input-group) component.
+There are two types of basic filters: One uses a [search input](/components/search-input) component, the other uses an [input group](/components/input-group) component.

 <img src="./img/text-input.png" alt="text input filters" width="880"/>